 Return to site

 In the rapidly evolving world of global sourcing, successful importers know one secret that separates winners from losers: boots-on-the-ground factory visits.
-As someone who's navigated the complex landscape of China imports for over 7 years, I'm pulling back the curtain on why physically visiting manufacturing facilities isn't just recommended—it's essential.
+As someone who's navigated the complex landscape of China imports for over 7 years, I'm pulling back the curtain on why physically visiting manufacturing facilities isn't just recommended—it's essential, like oxygen or caffeine for morning meetings.

 Section image